DR. IJEOMA OPARA, PRINCIPAL INVESTIGATOR DIRECTOR OF THE SASH LAB

 Dr. Opara has received many awards for her work including the John D. Slade Memorial Advocacy Award from the American Public Health Association Alcohol, Tobacco, and Other Drugs section, the AcademyHealth Population Health Scholar, and was named the Top 100 Women by POZ Magazine to end the HIV epidemic.
-Dr. Opara recently received the 2020 NIH Director's Early Independence Award which is given to exceptional, creative early career scientists whom are conducting high impact research.
+Dr. Opara recently received the 2020 NIH Director's Early Independence Award which is given to exceptional, creative early-career scientists who are conducting high-impact research.

 Dr. Opara envisions a world where health disparities that impact Black and Brown youth will no longer exist, Black and Brown girls are nurtured and viewed as leaders, and youth of color will be safe in a world that believes in their success.